Nathanpmyoung/nathanpmyoung.github.io/pages/Sad.md

 - I have depressive moods, there is some depression in my family.
 I don't consider myself to have depression, though tests usually find I have moderate depression. *Brutal*
 - For me, sadness is a resistance in all I do.
 Not wanting to get up, not wanting to see people.
+- Relatedly it's not uncommon for it to take 90 minutes for me to leave the house to go see a friend
 - Often I need to check whether I am [[Hungry]] or [[Underslept]] (see [[Order]])